jongpwc/jongpwc/README.md

 I'm an acoustic engineer, specialized in
 - testing and analyzing noise,
-- developing software for signal processing and process automation, primarily targeted for my workplace.
+- developing software for signal processing and process automation.

 I'm currently enjoying implementing my expertise and ideas in both hardware and software.